General Terms and Conditions of Business

 Clause 3 Terms and conditions of payment

-On receipt of the course confirmation, a down payment of CAD 500 per participant and the premiums for INGLE International insurance (if applicable) are due.
+On receipt of the Letter of Offer, a Course Reservation Fee of CAD 500 per participant is due.
 The remaining course and respective accommodation fees are due six weeks before starting the course.
-Should the course be longer than 6 months, payments can be made in 6 months increments or payments in excess will be kept in trust.
+Should the course be longer than 6 months, payments can be made in 6 month increments or payments in excess will be kept in trust.

-Payment for all products shall be due immediately where registration is made less than six weeks before the start of the course.
-The fees shall be deemed as effectively paid only when they have been paid into the account specified by Eurocentres Atlantic Canada in the confirmation of registration.
-Enrolments received by phone or mail: when paying by credit card, the down payment will be charged to the card 10 days after dispatch of the confirmation and the remaining payment six weeks before start of the course.
+Payment for all products shall be due immediately where the application is made less than six weeks before the start of the course.
+The fees shall be deemed as effectively paid only when they have been paid into the account specified by Eurocentres Atlantic Canada in the Letter of Offer.
+Enrolments received by phone or mail: when paying by credit card, the down payment will be charged to the card no later than 10 days after dispatch of the confirmation and the remaining payment six weeks before start of the course.
 A 4% charge applies to payments made by credit card.

 Clause 4 Delay in payment